bitmovin/bitmovin-player-ios-analytics-conviva/README.md

 convivaAnalytics.updateContentMetadata(metadataOverrides: metadata)
 ```

+Those values will be cleaned up after the session is closed.

 ### Background handling

 If your app stops playback when entering background conviva suggests to end the active session.